 Spleen Qi Deficiency- Blood Stagnation Causing Wounds to Heal Slowly

 Sores that will not heal up over weeks and months on feet can be serious signs of diseases that should be checked out by your MD such as diabetes and skin cancer.
 Even with such serious disease patterns, herbal therapy can be utilized to speed healing, increase circulation, and promote tissue repair.
+Thick-cracked heels would also point towards Spleen Imbalances and digestive issues.
 Consider our organic Restore the Middle Way formula!

 While some see leg and foot cramps as a sign of dehydration, drinking water alone may not clear this aggravating pain.
 This is because Yin Deficiency indicates chronic dryness and requires Yin tonic herbs to correct generally.
 Foot and leg cramps could also indicate poor nutritional habits leading to potassium, magnesium, and calcium deficiencies.
 With chronic cramping you should consult with your MD as they can be a sign of circulation issues or even nerve damage.
 Consider our organic Yin Valley formula!